dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

 Make CNS the default storage
 ----------------------------

-For the following example it is required to make the `StorageClass` that got created the system-wide default.
+For the following example it is required to make the `StorageClass` that got created for CNS the system-wide default.
 This simplifies the following steps.

-&#8680; Use the `oc patch` command to change the definition of the `StorageClass` at on the fly:
+&#8680; Use the `oc patch` command to change the definition of the `StorageClass` on the fly:

-    oc patch storageclass glusterfs-storage -p '{"metadata": {"annotations": {"storageclass.kubernetes.io/is-default-class": "true"}}}'
+    oc patch storageclass glusterfs-storage \
+    -p '{"metadata": {"annotations": {"storageclass.kubernetes.io/is-default-class": "true"}}}'

 &#8680; Look at the `StorageClass` again to see the change reflected: